roytang/blog/content/posts/2007/01/planar-chaos-prerelease.md

 * Third game I draw a hand with five lands, a morph guy and the Serra Sphinx.
-The morph guy doubles as removal (gives +2/-2), so I figure this is good enough, as I don&'t miss the 3rd-turn creature drop.
-Bad decision, as I draw into even more lands, and he&'s more aggro than usual.
-The game goes long again, and eventually he surprises me with a Teferi I didn&'t see the first two games.
-I sigh and realize I&'m probably going to lose when he flashes the Sorceress Queen-timeshift at end of my turn.
+The morph guy doubles as removal (gives +2/-2), so I figure this is good enough, as I don't miss the 3rd-turn creature drop.
+Bad decision, as I draw into even more lands, and he's more aggro than usual.
+The game goes long again, and eventually he surprises me with a Teferi I didn't see the first two games.
+I sigh and realize I'm probably going to lose when he flashes the Sorceress Queen-timeshift at end of my turn.
 We go to time.
 And I try to stop him from killing me in three swings.
 Not enough blockers.